gromo.modules.growing_module.GrowingModule#

 Parameters:

-extension_kwargs (dict) – Additional arguments for creating layer extensions.
+extension_kwargs (Any) – Additional arguments for creating layer extensions.

 compute_cross_covariance_update() tuple[Tensor, int][source]#